MolSSI-Education/2020-software-fellow-posters/_posts/2020-06-19-jennifer-clark.md

 ## Introduction

-First open-source application of its kind for Statistical Associating Fluid Theory (SAFT) EOS.
+First open-source application of its kind for Statistical Associating Fluid Theory (SAFT) equation of state (EOS).

 Despite the power of SAFT coarse graining, its use has been limited by lack of availability of a freely accessible application.